BlingCorp/bling/README.md

 Contributions are welcome 💛

-Before requesting changes, makes sure that your editor have installed "editorconfig" extension, this will use our code style everytime when you enter `bling` folder.
+Before requesting changes, makes sure that your editor has an "editorconfig" extension installed, this will use our code style everytime when you edit in the `bling` folder.

 When adding a layout/module/signal/widget, please add theme variables for customization and add the according documentation under `docs`.